marymar/vue-harry-potter-quiz-workshop/workshop-steps/step5.md

 Now that we offered the user all possible quiz answers, we need to add a click event listener to the options buttons and evaluate if the correct choice was made by the user.

-Define two more methods that evaluate the choice and handle the answer.
+Define two more methods to evaluate the choice and handle the answer.

 ```html
 <!-- Quiz.vue --->